-As President of the Belmont Alliance Civic Association Community Development Association (BACA – CDC), Bettye already had a strong background in community and civic engagement when she attended the Citizen Planners Institute (CPI) in 2012.
-The CPI course, and especially the zoning class, armed her with new tools to help her community.
+As President of the Belmont Alliance Civic Association Community Development Association (BACA – CDC), Bettye already had a strong background in community and civic engagement when she attended the Citizen Planners Institute (CPI) in 2012, but Bettye describes how:

 As Chair of the RCO, Bettye has made sure that her residents have a voice in neighborhood change.
 She has used her CPI skills and knowledge to bring together residents & stakeholders to talk about many zoning cases and development requests.